okta/okta-angular/MIGRATING.md

 # Migrating

+## To version 7.x

+`@okta/okta-angular` minimum Angular version was updated to v16.
+This should not require any code changes

 ## To version 6.1.0

 Starting with `@okta/okta-angular 6.1.0`, the preferred way to import `OktaAuthModule` is by using `forRoot()` static method to create a singleton service.